What is digital identity resolution?

-An identity management system includes the following components:
+An identity resolution system includes the following components:

 - A robust data quality engine to support parsing, hygiene, and standardization of data

 - A highly tuned business rules engine to create associations

 - Ability to leverage historical reference bases to inform linkages

 In today’s digitally driven world, managing identities has gotten more complex as anonymous personas are graphed through digital information such as IP addresses, device IDs, social handles, profile ID, and cookies.
 Merkle created Connected Recognition (cR) as a highly sophisticated identity resolution system to connect the digital identities to known identities—the connected customer view. cR builds consistent, comprehensive, and continuous identity resolution learning across both online and offline worlds.
 It provides the ability to integrate all data and recognize prospects and customers at the point of interaction regardless of channel or media.
 By integrating consumer data (CDI) and digital data (DDI) through cR, a map can be constructed to identity attributes, pooling their association to each other.
 Going even further than just identity resolution, cR registers and collates marketing events—for each individual—to create a longitudinal experience history or event stream that can be fed back to the marketing ecosystem.